 12 Proposed Movie Sequels That Thankfully Never Happened

 While unoriginal sequels have become commonplace, there are still some films that remain sacred, despite the sometimes decades of persistent rumors that a sequel is in the works.
 (We’re looking at you, Goonies.)
-Here are 12 other proposed movie sequels that fortunately never happened.
+Here are 12 proposed movie sequels that fortunately never happened.

 1. E.T.
 II: NOCTURNAL FEARS